fcolavecchia/programming-for-ro/_sources/intro.md

 Most of the course is written in [Jupyter notebooks](https://jupyter.org/), a tool that intertwines code and text and graphics for easy learning.

+> The course is under construction, debuts first semester 2026

 ```{tableofcontents}
 ```